ArcovanBreda/CEConvDL2/blogpost.md

 <div align="center">
   <img src="blogpost_imgs/hsv_hue_shift_kernel.jpg" alt="Results of HSV space hue equivariance, when lifting operation is performed by naively hue shifting the kernel" width="600px">

-  *Figure 6: Illustrates the test accuracy scores of a variaty of models evaluated with 37 Test-time hue shifts spanning the full range of -180° to 180° hue rotations.
-The CE-ResNet-18 models are trained for 3 discrete hue rotations of 0°, 120° and 240° applied to the kernel during the lifting convolution.
+  *Figure 6: Illustrates the test accuracy scores of a variety of models evaluated with 37 Test-time hue shifts spanning the full range of -180° to 180° hue rotations.
+The CE-ResNet-18 models are trained for 3 discrete hue rotations of 0°, 120°, and 240° applied to the kernel during the lifting convolution.
 The baseline models are standard ResNet-18 CNNs without any group convolutional layers. ([source](CEConv/plot_fig9_hue.py))*
 </div>

 <!--